What is diabetic retinopathy?

 Proliferative retinopathy affects approximately 5% of all diabetics and becomes more likely with increased duration of diabetes.
 If left untreated, proliferative retinopathy can lead to blindness

 Though vision may gradually become blurred, significant loss of sight does not usually occur with background retinopathy.

 Since the patient does not experience pain or external symptoms such as bloodshot eyes or discharge, changes in the retina can go unnoticed unless detected by an eye examination.

-When bleeding occurs in proliferative retinopathy, the patient has clouding or complete loss of sight.
+When bleeding occurs in proliferative retinopathy, the patient can have complete (potentially reversible) loss of sight.
 Connective tissue pulling on the retina causes distortion and blurring.
 However, if abnormalities occur in the peripheral retina, the patient may not experience any symptoms.

 How is diabetic retinopathy diagnosed?

 A comprehensive eye examination is the best protection against the progression of diabetic retinopathy.
 The disease can be detected by viewing the retina with instruments and cameras which illuminate and magnify the structures of the eye.
 If diabetic retinopathy is found, fluorescein angiography is sometimes performed to determine the extent of blood vessel leakage.
 In this procedure, a series of photographs are taken as a dye travels through the retinal vessels.
 In some cases, ultrasound equipment may be used to check for retinal detachment.

 The cause of diabetic retinopathy is not completely understood.
 However, it is known that diabetes weakens small blood vessels in various areas of the body, including the retina.
 Unfortunately, the development of diabetic retinopathy cannot be prevented.

 Prevention is the best medicine